bdclark/docker-php-fpm-consul/README.md

 Use `PHP_FPM_CONF_KEY` to set the key prefix where the php-fpm configuration will be found in Consul.
 If not set, `php-fpm` will be used.

+By default the resource pool is configured to listen on port `9000`, but can be overridden with the `PHP_FPM_LISTEN_PORT` environment variable.
+Alternatively, to listen via socket, set `PHP_FPM_LISTEN_PATH` to the desired path.

 PHP ini settings can be configured by specifying the  `PHP_INI_COMMON_KEY` and/or the `PHP_INI_KEY` environment variables to set the key prefix for ini key/value settings.
 Settings found in the `PHP_INI_COMMON_KEY` will be rendered before